Chappaqua, New York: History of Chappaqua schools

 Small, one-room schoolhouses devoid of windows were prevalent in the 1800s.
 In the Chappaqua region, there were eight such schoolhouses.
 These small schools prevailed until around 1870, when the Quakers built a large school called the Chappaqua Mountain Institute on Quaker Street.
 In the year 1885 the school caught fire, and much refurbishing was done, with the addition of two new wings.
 It was sold in 1908 and the school's property is now owned by Children's Aid.

-Utilities
+Infrastructure

 Emergency services

 Emergency medical services and fire protection are provided by volunteer agencies.
 The Chappaqua Volunteer Ambulance Corps provides basic life support services to most of New Castle, including Chappaqua.
 Paramedic service is provided by Westchester EMS, a non-profit provider.
 The hamlet is protected by the New Castle Police Department, which also provides first-response services for medical emergencies.
 The volunteer-based Chappaqua Fire Department, established in 1910, provides firefighting services to the hamlet of Chappaqua.
 The fire department currently maintains two firehouses in Chappaqua.